Doug Hughes (activist): Gyrocopter flight

 Seventeen months before the flight, Hughes was interviewed by the US Secret Service.
 In October 2013, he admitted to the US Secret Service owning a gyrocopter and identified where it was located but did not admit to specific plans for the flight.
 Hughes claimed this encounter with the federal police validated his non-violent inclination.
 In the letter to the government sent at the time of take-off and to the media, Hughes declared the investigation by the US Secret Service and lack of action by the authorities was proof that his non-violent political intent had been established in advance of the flight.

 Following his return to Florida, Hughes did a number of interviews from his home while under house arrest.
 These included interviews on "Good Morning America", "Hannity," and Democracy Now," among others.
-In the interviews Hughes argued for the need to reverse the Supreme Court decision, "Citizens United and reduce the influence of wealth on American politics.
+In the interviews Hughes argued for the need to reverse the Supreme Court decision, Citizens United v.
+FEC and reduce the influence of wealth on American politics.
+Hughes would later reflect that his biggest regret of the flight was not wearing a heavier sweater because of the cold weather.

 Hughes flight triggered media discussion on the subject of money in politics.
 In an editorial for Huffingtonpost, John Ennis presented asked, "what other recourse did he have?" while Jon Stewart declared "Kudos to that guy!" after dubbing the incident "Wack Hawk Down".
 The co-founder of Ben & Jerry's Ice Cream, Ben Cohen, wrote an editorial supporting Hughes' flight as a legitimate act of civil disobedience.
 Other political personalities, including Ralph Nader and former representatives Connie Morella (R-MD) and Dan Glickman (D-KS) teamed up to write an editorial "We Are Gyrocopter," which decried "special interest" and "corrosive big money's" influence on American politics.

 Hughes also faced strong criticism for the flight.
 Representative Jason Chaffetz (R-UT) said that Hughes was "lucky to be alive" and "should have been blown out of the air," while broadcaster Anderson Cooper expressed concern over the tax dollars that would be spent in law enforcement and prosecution for Hughes' 'stunt'.
 The US Postal Service was unhappy with Hughes' flight.
 His gyrocopter had carried the US Postal logo, and the Post Office determined that the use of two small corrugated trays to transport mail was misappropriation of government property.
 Hughes was suspended after the flight and fired in July 2015.
 He appealed the decision and retired in 2016.